 Your notary is obliged to declare the receipt of your consent or refusal to donate your organs and tissues

 If you give your free and informed agreement or refusal to donate your organs and tissues after discussing it with your notary, he or she can record your decision in your will or mandate.
-Your consent or refusal is subsequently registered with the Consent Register for Organ and Tissue Donations of the Chambre des notaires du Québec, which was created on November 1, 2005.
+Your consent or refusal is subsequently registered with the Consent Register for Organ and Tissue Donations of the Chambre des notaires of Québec, which was created on November 1, 2005.

 The Register protects the confidentiality of the information received, since only authorized medical personnel can check whether a potential donor has consented to organ and tissue donation.
 Donors are assured that their last wishes will not be lost.
 The Register also reassures the family that the donation was given freely, before a witness and by a person in full possession of his or her intellectual faculties.